Aerial image of team Dare to Lead isolated in the misty North Pacific Ocean during Leg 6 of the Clipper 2023-24 Race.

 Crossing the International Date Line is a milestone moment of Leg 6; not only is there much debate on board over what day it is, this roughly marks the halfway point to the East Coast of the USA.
 Despite the extreme conditions, racing pressure is still very much on during Leg 6.
 In the past, the racing has been so tightly matched that there have been photo finishes.

-New ports are coming soon for the 2025-26 edition!
+New ports will be announced for the 2027-28 edition!
 Stay tuned for updates as we announce both legacy and new destinations that Race Crew will discover on the global route.

 Qingdao